liuxt/website/index.md

 ---
 title: About me
 ---
-I am currently a first-year Ph.D.student in the Department of Computer Science & Engineering at The Chinese University of Hong Kong.
+I am currently a second-year Ph.D.student in the Department of Computer Science & Engineering at The Chinese University of Hong Kong.
 My supervisor is Prof. John C.S.
 Lui.
-I receive my bachelor’s degree with honered rank(top 5% students) in the Department of Computer Science and Technology at University of Science and Technology of China in 2017.
+I received my bachelor’s degree with honered rank(top 5% students) in the Department of Computer Science and Technology at University of Science and Technology of China in 2017.

 My major interests are Machine Learning and Data Mining techiques as well as Statistic Modeling.
-I am also interested in network science, including research in social networks.
+Among them, online learning and reinforcement learning are my recent research focus.In addition, I am interested in network science, including research in social networks.

 My CV is here/这里